 Snapshots of Cardinal Newman

-Canon MacCarthy, parish priest at All Saints Church, has written a series of snapshots about Cardinal Newman which appeared in recent newsletters.
+Canon MacCarthy, former parish priest at All Saints Church, wrote a series of snapshots about Cardinal Newman which appeared in newsletters a few years ago.
 In case you missed them or want to read them again, here they are all in one place.

 Who was Cardinal Newman?
 He was born in 1801 and was educated at Ealing School and Trinity College, Oxford.
 In 1828 he became vicar of the University Church of St Mary’s.
 He was, of course, a member of the Church of England at that time.
 Newman was a man of deep intellectual honesty.
 For him the TRUTH was uppermost.
 In 1842 he retired to Littlemore (near Oxford).
 In 1845 he was received into full communion with the Roman Catholic Church.